-Many residents in Georgia have found that buying cars through auctions has the potential to save them a substantial amount of money.
-The vehicles available at car auctions are typically far cheaper than those at used dealerships in the area.
+Many residents have found that buying cars through cars auction in Georgia has the potential to save them a substantial amount of money.
+The vehicles available at car auctions in GA are typically far cheaper than those at used dealerships in the area.
 Also, you do not have to go through the hassle of negotiating with a used car salesman.

-However, you will also find that many of the vehicles available through car auctions are salvage titles.
+However, you will also find that inventory of the vehicles available through public and dealer car auctions are salvage titles.
 This means that before you can get them on the road, you need to follow all of Georgia’s rules on getting a rebuild title.
 While they aren’t difficult to understand or follow, they can require some time to fulfill.
 Still, given the money that you can potentially save when you buy through an auction, it is often worth the added steps.

 How to Title the Vehicle

 One of the common questions about insuring salvage vehicles from Georgia is whether they need to have a title or not.
 If the car is an old model – from 1962 or earlier – you will not actually need to have a title.
 This might apply to those who are looking to buy classic cars that could show up in auctions on occasion.

 However, if it does need to have a title, the seller needs to complete an Application for an Original or Replacement Salvage Title.
 The registration and the license plate need to be surrendered at that time.
 You will then be able to get a salvage title for the vehicle and sell the car through car auctions.